-Drew Hutton proposes that leftists who care more about the loss of coal mining jobs than reducing carbon emissions can place themselves alongside the climate change denialists, the right-wing think… more
+Drew Hutton proposes that leftists who care more about the loss of coal mining jobs than reducing carbon emissions can place themselves alongside the climate change denialists, the right-wing think tanks and the fossil fuel lobby as the enemies of… more

 Michael Pusey wants climate change to drive a meaningful consensus for new politics, policies and programs.
-He urges us to ground the narrative in concrete, accessible, and arresting visual images;… more
+He urges us to ground the narrative in concrete, accessible, and arresting visual images; in real, living memories; in terms that emphasize the interconnections… more

 David Ritter argues that climate change and environmental degradation have no value-neutral solutions, and that each potential policy prescription is necessarily founded in some broader concept of the ‘good society’.

-David West takes a peep through the ‘sustainability looking glass’ to reveal a brave new world in which today’s conservatives have become the new radicals – wedded to unending and… more
+David West takes a peep through the ‘sustainability looking glass’ to reveal a brave new world in which today’s conservatives have become the new radicals – wedded to unending and accelerating economic growth, the ceaseless transformation of our lives, capitalism’s… more

 David McKnight, co-convenor of the New Politics Seminar, makes the case for a new social vision – one that addresses the dearth of alternatives to ‘business as usual’ neoliberalism.
-Social… more
+Social change requires political ideas embedded in an intellectual and moral… more

 Geoff Boucher examines problems of social cohesion in multicultural societies.
 He argues that just defending the liberal multicultural model is an inadequate response to the neoconservative (assimilationist) backlash.